treva556/phase-3-code-challenge1/readme.md

 - (Optional) Open it in ``Visual Studio Code` or an editor of choice

-- (Alternate Option) Open it in any editor of your choice.
-- Hurray!
-You are one step closer to being as intelligent as Einstein.

 ### Alternative Two

 - On the top right corner of this page there is a button labelled ``Fork``.